-8 Safeguarding
+8. Safeguarding

-During the inspection, the school provided evidence that the arrangements for safeguarding children reflect broadly the guidance from the Department of Education.
-The school should continue to implement the appropriate planned review of policies and procedures to reflect current guidance and best practice.
-In discussions with the inspectors, the children reported that they felt safe in school and knew what to do if they had any concerns about their well-being.
-However, owing to the action short of strike, the ETI was unable to evaluate fully the outworking of the arrangements for safeguarding in the school.
+- During the inspection, the school provided evidence that the arrangements for safeguarding children reflect broadly the guidance from the Department of Education.
+However, owing to the action short of strike, the ETI was unable to evaluate fully, the outworking of the arrangements for safeguarding in the school. - The children report that they are aware of how to keep safe, help each other to make friends in their role as 'playground buddies' and know who to speak to if they have concerns about their safety or welfare.